JIM MOULSOFF | HEAD COACH

 Swenson also served as an assistant coach on the Augsburg football staff for 10 years.
 Swenson earned Augsburg degrees in health and physical education in 1979, and earned a master's degree in health from the University of Minnesota in 1982.
 He also spent two years away from Augsburg (1984-86) as wrestling coach at Rosemount (Minn.)
 High School.

-Swenson and his wife, Melissa, reside in Minneapolis with sons Brady, Brett and Ethan, and daughter Amy.
+Swenson and his wife, Melissa, reside in Arden Hills with sons Brady, Brett and Ethan, and daughter Amy.